[for PDF click here]

 - They denied that Jesus was the Messiah and persecuted those who believed that He was.

 This reflects the ever-widening gap between Judaism and Christianity.
 The latter anticipates that “every knee will bow” (Philippians 2:10-11; cf. Isaiah 60:14) in humiliation, acknowledging Christ as the Messiah!
-These Jews represent those who vehemently oppose Him as Savior.
+These Jews represent those who were exclusive and vehemently oppose Him as Savior.

-To that ancient church – and to the end-time persecuted church – comes the assurance:
+To that ancient apostolic church – and to the end-time persecuted church – comes the assurance:

 “I know who is hurting you; I know the ones who are really in apostasy and bringing in discord.”